JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 10. Take Breaks to Improve Problem Solving
+## 10. Take Breaks to Sharpen Your Thinking

 Sometimes, stepping away is the best debugging tool.